 This programme, taught by leading experts and practitioners, will give you a strong understanding of the complex web of rules, principles and institutions relating to climate change law and policy.
 You’ll better understand the relationship between global and national efforts dealing with climate change.
 Throughout the programme, you’ll also have the opportunity to take classes that will deal with climate finance, sustainable energy and litigation.

 Setting it apart from other postgraduate degree programmes, the Strathclyde LLM in Climate Change Law and Policy does not require candidates to relocate or interrupt their current occupation.
-Instead, it's based on attendance during limited periodic teaching.
+Instead, it's based on attendance during limited teaching periods.

 The programme's flexibility will make it attractive to anyone working in government, international organisations, law firms and consultancies, the banking and insurance sector, energy companies, and research, educational and advocacy organisations who wish to obtain a timely qualification and specialist knowledge in climate change law and policy.
 It also provides an excellent opportunity for recent graduates in law and other relevant disciplines to start out their careers in an exciting growth area with a competitive edge.